 If your dog is coming from a training background where trying things out has not been encouraged, it will likely take longer for her to catch on to the methods I am describing here, but she probably will eventually.
 All animals are wired to notice what makes good stuff come their way (as well as what predicts bad stuff).
 Clara’s readiness to offer behavior is greater than that of dogs who have not been reinforced for that, so naturally things go pretty quickly.
 I reinforced behaviors of hers I liked from the first day she came in my house, without setting up any formal “training.”

-But that can also be a good way to start with a crossover dog.
+But capturing can also be a good way to start with a crossover dog.
 You can use some of the dog’s meal calories during the day by tossing him a good treat when he is doing something you like.
-In her book Plenty in Life is Free, Kathy Sdao describes a protocol she calls SMART x 50, which she suggests as a way to jump start a healthy training relationship with a dog that is not based on a paradigm of making them “work” for everything.
-When I first got little Zani, who had been cared for but not trained in her previous home, she lit up with excitement when she realized that she could perform behaviors that earned her treats during everyday life.
+In her book Plenty in Life is Free, Kathy Sdao describes a protocol she calls SMART x 50, which she suggests as a way to jump-start a healthy training relationship with a dog that is not based on a paradigm of making them “work” for everything.
+When I first got little Zani, who had been cared for but not trained in her previous home, she lit up with excitement when she realized she could perform behaviors that earned her treats during everyday life.

 OK folks, do you capture?
 Am I the only capturing fiend?
 I would love to hear how you set about making desired behaviors more likely, when capturing or using any other method.